Ajaksmaniac/Chillax-Angular/README.md

 # Chillax

-Web application made for searching places for relaxation.
+Web application made for searching places for entertainment and stay.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.